 Make sure your finance and personal budget are sorted before you start looking to build.
+As a rule of thumb, set aside more than you would expect to spend.
+Start with a ballpark figure and work through the details as you finalise the plans.
 A pre-approval from your lender, coupled with a sensible budget, will clarify what you can afford.
 A pre-approval also indicates to a professional builder that you’re serious about building.

 Pinpoint the location where you want to build.
 Once you’ve decided on a location, you can then contact builders who work or specialise in that geographic area.
 Professional builders with local knowledge are invaluable: they will understand the soil types, wind factors and positioning aspects of the area; as well as any Local Council or government regulations.